dlbewley/demo-virt/networking/diagram.md

 ## VLAN Interface Example

-This example peels VLANs off the NIC and defines a single bridge per VLAN.
-This may have a positive impact on efficiency of traffic between hosts on this same VLAN as they will avoid tagging and untagging.
+This example peels VLANs off the NIC to define an interface per VLAN.
+Then a bridge is creatd for each VLAN.
+Traffic entering this bridge is already untagged.

+This may have a positive impact on efficiency of traffic between pods on this same VLAN as they will avoid tagging and untagging.
 It is a more complex configuration.

 ```mermaid
 graph LR;